fruzino/Mint/README.md

         for statement in val.split(";"):
             #Code
     return

-# Updates(Contributers & Commiters Only)
+## 9. Updates(Contributers Only)

-	If you have updated the mint.py file(except bug fixes), do the following
+	If you have updated the mint.py file, do the following

 	Step 1: Go to mint-lang folder
 	Step 2: Add your command inside syntaxes > mint.tmLanguage.json
 	Step 3: Make changes in lc.json, extension.js or package.json if needed
 	Step 4: Save all
 	Step 5: type "vsce package" in vscode terminal
-	Step 6: type "git add extension.js package.json language-configuration.json
-		git commit -m "update title"
-		git push origin main --force" in vscode terminal Step 7: Go to GitHub and Make a new release of Mint(mint-lang has been released auto)